-2) Invest in a high quality harness.
-We have two EzyDog harnesses and really like that they are, in fact, easy to put on (it slips over your dogs head and clips around the belly, rather than having to wrestle with your pup’s legs).
+We have two EzyDog harnesses and really like that they are, in fact, easy to put on (it slips over your dog’s head and clips around the belly, rather than having to wrestle with your pup’s legs).
 However, Bentley is an escape artist and even has been able to get out of this one from time to time when he is in the car… he really hates it when we buckle him in because he can’t stick his head outside.

-4) A back seat hammock was a must for us.
 In order to keep your vehicle clean, dog hair from finding its way into every inch of your vehicle, or to just simply keep your leather/cloth seats scratch free, this useful hammock will be a perfect addition to your pet travel checklist.
 Not to mention, Bentley loves lounging on it like a king!
-We found an easy to clean one at TJ Maxx but this one is similar.
+We found an easy to clean one at TJ Maxx but this hammock is similar.

 -Calming Treats: we have tried a variety of treats that have lavender in them.